nikolaynesov/vue-body-class/README.md

 class = 'dashboard profile'
 ```

-You can overwrite parent classes by adding '!' at the end of the class:
+You can overwrite parent classes by adding '!' at the beginning of the class:
 ```js
 name: 'dashboard',
 path: '/dashboard',